 When your cashflow projections are system-generated rather than spreadsheet-estimated, you can sweep with confidence.
 The system knows:

-The sweep decision uses the "committed" layer — the payments that are definitely happening.
+The sweep decision uses the "committed" layer: the payments that are definitely happening.
 Expected and projected flows provide additional context, but the sweep algorithm only acts on certainties.
-This means you never sweep cash that's needed for a confirmed payment.
+This means you avoid sweeping cash that's needed for a confirmed payment.

 Same-day liquidity

-Intelligent cash sweep targets instruments with same-day or next-day liquidity — overnight deposits, instant-access money market funds, and short-dated treasury bills.
-If an unexpected payment materialises, funds can be recalled within hours.
+Intelligent cash sweep targets instruments with same-day or next-day liquidity: overnight deposits, instant-access money market funds, and short-dated treasury bills.
+If an unexpected payment materialises, funds can typically be recalled within hours.
 The system automatically triggers recall when a new payment enters the committed outflow layer.

 Multi-currency sweep

 Commodity traders operate across multiple currencies, and each one has a different interest rate environment.
-GBP at 5.25%, USD at 5.50%, EUR at 4.50% — the yield opportunity varies by currency.
+Rates vary by currency and over time, and so does the yield opportunity.

 An intelligent sweep system analyses each currency account independently.
-A surplus in EUR might earn 4.5% in an overnight deposit, while the same amount in BRL could earn 10%+ in a CDI-linked fund.
-The system prioritises sweep opportunities by yield, adjusted for the liquidity characteristics of each instrument.
+A surplus in one currency might earn the prevailing overnight rate, while the same amount in a higher-rate currency could earn more in a comparable instrument.
+The system prioritises sweep opportunities by yield, adjusted for the liquidity characteristics and risk of each instrument.

 What the board sees

-CFOs like this feature because it generates a number they can put on a slide: "Treasury yield on idle cash: £47K this year."
+CFOs like this feature because it generates a number they can put on a slide: "Treasury yield on idle cash this year."

 It's a clean, defensible metric.
-The cash was sitting there earning nothing.
-Now it earns the risk-free rate.
-No credit risk (overnight deposits at your existing banks), no duration risk (same-day liquidity), no operational overhead (automated).
-It's the closest thing to free money in corporate treasury.
+The cash was sitting there earning little.
+Now it earns close to the prevailing low-risk rate, with limited credit risk (overnight deposits at your existing banks), limited duration risk (same-day liquidity), and little operational overhead (automated).
+It is about as low-effort as yield gets in corporate treasury, though, as with any cash instrument, the return and the residual risks should be reviewed against your own policy.

 It also demonstrates to the board that the finance function is actively managed, not just reactive.
-The cost of the treasury management system is more than offset by the yield it generates — making the business case for finPhlo partially self-funding.
+The cost of the treasury management system can be offset by the yield it generates, helping make the business case for finPhlo partially self-funding.

 The catch nobody talks about